Welcome to today's edition of the Rush 24-7 podcast.

 That is not what Republicans do.

-Anyway, this is my this is why I have been so insistent over the years that people understand the difference between liberalism and conservatism.
+Anyway, this is my, this is why I have been so insistent over the years that people understand the difference between liberalism and conservatism.

-Now, audio sound bites.
+Now, audio soundbites.

 Up first, CNN's newsroom.

-This was uh Saturday night.
+This is Saturday night.

-Poppy Harlow, the anchor babe, is talking with Republican Party Chairman from Ohio, Matt Borges, about the primary race.
+Poppy Harlow, the anchor babe, is talking with Republican Party chairman from Ohio, Matt Borges, about the primary race.

-And she says, What about those who argue where was Kasich?
+And she says, what about those who argue, where was Kasich?

-As some in the party attacked the president Obama with false claims, talking about where he was born, all of that.
+Where were the other members of the GOP establishment in the past few years as some of the party attacked the president, Obama, with false claims, talking about where he was born, all of that?

 Where have these people been?